Skip to content

 What to do:

-• Store crystals loosely rather than in containers where they're pressed tightly together and rubbing against each other
+• Store crystals loosely rather than in containers where they are pressed tightly together and rubbing against each other

 • Keep finished pieces away from direct sunlight in storage

-• Accept that surface-coated finishes have a lifespan on wearable pieces - advising customers of this upfront is better than dealing with complaints later
+• Accept that surface-coated finishes have a lifespan on heavily-worn pieces: advising customers of this upfront is better than dealing with complaints later

-Sometimes the crystals are perfectly fine and the problem is how they're being viewed or photographed.
-Crystal sparkle is highly directional - the same piece can look brilliant in one light and completely flat in another.
+Sometimes the crystals are perfectly fine and the problem is how they are being viewed or photographed.
+Crystal sparkle is highly directional: the same piece can look brilliant in one light and completely flat in another.

 • Diffuse overhead lighting (like most indoor home lighting) produces very little sparkle from crystal surfaces

-• Flash photography creates artificial point light that photographs beautifully but doesn't represent how a piece will look in normal wear
+• Flash photography creates artificial point light that photographs beautifully but does not represent how a piece will look in normal wear

 • Shooting in shade on a bright day produces the most flattering and accurate representation of how crystals actually look in real conditions